 For a description on how your eligibility for financial aid is determined, university billing and refund procedures, alternative financing options and helpful hints and phone numbers: Financial Aid Award Guide (PDF)

-To apply for the loans indicated below, the Free Application for Federal Student Aid (FAFSA) is required.
+To apply for undergraduate student loans, the Free Application for Federal Student Aid (FAFSA) is required.

 When you apply to Fitchburg State, you are automatically reviewed for all of the merit scholarships for which you are eligible.

 Complete the FAFSA by February 15 in order to be considered for all available scholarship awards.
 If you are awarded, you will be notified by the Admissions Office.

 If you’re awarded, you must meet certain academic standards in order to remain eligible for your scholarship each year.

 Returning students must apply for scholarships on Academic Works.
 When you complete the general application you will be matched to scholarships that you qualify for here at Fitchburg State.
 The application opens every year in October for the upcoming academic year.

 The State University Internship Incentive Program (SUIIP) is a state and university funded program that provides financial support to students participating in internships.